mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Text-to-Speech.</em>
         </p>

-     3. **Audio-to-Audio.** This is a family of tasks in which the input is an audio, and the output is one or multiple generated audios.
+     3. **Audio-to-Audio.** This is a family of tasks in which the input is audio, and the output is one or multiple generated audios.
 Some example tasks are **speech enhancement** and **Source Separation (SS).**.
-Theses task are regression tasks and can be discriminative/generative and supervised/unsupervised.
+These tasks are regression tasks and can be discriminative/generative and supervised/unsupervised.
          - In Source Separation, the goal is to separate multiple speeches from their superposition.

           <p align="center">